 Jump to:

-- Basil- there are many different types of basil but sweet basil is what we will be using in this recipe.
+- Fresh basil leaves.
+There are many different types of basil, but sweet basil is what we will be using in this recipe.
 This is what you will find in your local grocery store and what you are probably growing in your garden.

-- Spinach- I like adding this as a way to sneak in extra leafy greens.
-However, if you don't like the thought of spinach pesto then you can leave it out and just use more basil leaves.
+- Baby spinach.
+I like adding this as a way to sneak in extra leafy greens because you can't taste it.
+However, if you don't like the thought of spinach pesto, then you can leave it out and just use more basil leaves.

-- Lemon- lemon juice adds a little tanginess to the pesto.
-Feel free to add a little lemon zest for even more flavor.
+- Lemon.
+Lemon juice adds a slight tanginess to the pesto.
+Feel free to add some lemon zest for even more flavor.

-- Parmesan cheese- Pecorino Romano will also work.
-If you want to make this vegan, use a vegan cheese substitute, some nutritional yeast or just omit the cheese altogether.
+- Parmesan cheese.
+Pecorino Romano will also work.
+If you want to make this vegan, use a vegan cheese substitute, some nutritional yeast, or omit the cheese altogether.

 See the recipe card below for quantities and remaining ingredients.